Lineage Recovery Online Course

 What You’ll Experience

-Teachings from Celtic, Latvian, and Heathen traditions and imagery from Paleolithic rock art.
+• Teachings from Celtic and Latvian traditions, and imagery from Paleolithic rock art.

 Lineage recovery is both a personal and collective act.
 Join us as we reconnect with what has been forgotten, honor our ancestors, and remember the wisdom that still lives in our bodies, lands, and stories.